alpha-dragon-org/dragon-module1-tokeninfo/README.md

 # Intro to Dragon Data-Modules

 Dragon is a browser extension that visualizes the power concentrations of any token on the Solana blockchain.
 The extension is separated into "data-modules" that produce different analyses on a token's holders.
+Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.

-This initial release includes four data-modules, and the module of focus for this bounty is:
+The Alpha-Dragon includes four data-modules, and the module of focus for this bounty is:

 **1. Token Info**
-- Basic token information such as ticker, age, market cap, number of holders, and more.
-- Basic security metrics such as mint authority revoked, freeze authority revoked, and locked liquidity pool.
+- This module displays a basic overview on token information like ticker, age, market cap, and number of holders.
+It will also display basic security metrics such as mint authority revoked, freeze authority revoked, and a locked liquidity pool.
+See all details about the data to fetch for this module [below](#module-details).

-Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.

 ---

 ## Table of Contents